Features and Architecture

 The following diagram outlines the process for creating a clip using a pre-existing avatar.

-Knowledge Collections: Enable AI Companion to access and reference organizational content
+Knowledge Bases: Enable AI Companion to access and reference organizational content

-Knowledge Collections empower organizations to connect company documents, resources, and/or existing search infrastructure (i.e., a third-party solution with indexing capabilities) into Zoom AI Companion, enabling it to generate more contextually relevant responses.
-Custom AI Companion allows companies to connect these knowledge sources through two primary methods:
+Knowledge Bases empower organizations to connect internal documents, resources, and/or existing search infrastructure (e.g., a third-party solution with indexing capabilities) to Zoom AI Companion, enabling it to generate more contextually relevant responses.
+Custom AI Companion supports connecting these knowledge sources through the following methods:

-Third-Party Index Connection: Connecting a third-party indexing solution, like Amazon Q or Glean, that enables AI Companion to retrieve relevant documents and information from various data sources (e.g., Dropbox, Google Drive, Sharepoint, etc.) through the third-party platform.
+Third-Party Index Connections: Integrate with third-party indexing platforms—such as Amazon Q or Glean—to allow Zoom AI Companion to retrieve and reference content from a wide range of enterprise data sources (e.g., Dropbox, Google Drive, SharePoint, Jira, Salesforce, etc.) through those external systems.

-When using either of these methods, organizations can leverage their internal documents, knowledge bases, product information, and proprietary content to help AI Companion generate responses that better reflect organizational knowledge and help maintain consistency across communications.
+When using any of these methods, organizations can leverage resources like internal documents, knowledge bases, product information, and proprietary content to help AI Companion generate responses that better reflect organizational knowledge and help maintain consistency across communications.

-For example, when a user asks, "What company holidays do we have off this year?" or "What's our competitive positioning against Vendor X?", AI Companion can either search through uploaded company documents to provide detailed responses or query connected enterprise indexes to retrieve relevant matches and contextual explanations with source material references, depending on the organization's chosen integration approach.
+For example, when a user asks, "What company holidays do we have off this year?" or "What's our competitive positioning against Vendor X?", AI Companion can either search through uploaded company documents to provide detailed responses or query connected resources to retrieve relevant matches and contextual explanations with source material references, depending on the organization's chosen approach.

-What’s the big difference between Direct Data Uploads and a Third-Party Index?
+What’s the big difference between these connection methods?

 Example - Direct Data Uploads

 Imagine you’ve given AI Companion a curated library of company documents.
-If a user asks, “Where can I find the NDA template for external contractors?” or “Where’s the documentation for setting up a new VPN connection?”, AI Companion searches across the full set of documents your company has uploaded to the Zoom web portal.
-Based on the user’s and the document’s admin-defined access levels, AI Companion can access documents accessible to the user.
-From there, it uses a large language model (LLM) to generate a summarized, contextual response, along with a link to the source for easy access.
+If a user asks, “Where can I find the NDA template for external contractors?” or “Where’s the documentation for setting up a new VPN connection?”, AI Companion searches across the full set of documents your company has uploaded to the Knowledge Base through AI studio.
+If the user has access to any matching files, AI Companion will generate a summarized, contextual response, along with a link to the source for easy access.

 In this scenario, Zoom AI Companion has access to the full content of the documents your company has provided—unlike an indexed system that instead provides AI Companion with relevant portions of text from documents.
 However, document visibility and responses are still governed by user group permissions, helping ensure that users only receive information they’re authorized to access.